Horseback Riding at Amelia Island State Park

 You tell your horse he’s a good boy and stroke his mane, and he flicks an ear back to listen.
 His coat glistens, warm from the sun, and his hooves throw up bits of foam when you wade into the surf.

 You don’t have to imagine!
 You can actually enjoy this incredible adventure in Florida.
-Check out my guide to Sunshine State beaches where you can get some sand in your boots.
+Here are some Sunshine State beaches where you can get some sand in your boots.

-- Award-winning Cape San Blas in northwest Florida is the ideal place to enjoy horseback riding on the beach.
+Award-winning Cape San Blas, sited in northwest Florida, is the ideal place to enjoy horseback riding on the beach.
 Just give Two-bit Stables or Broke-a-Toe Horseback Riding a buzz and they’ll have you paired-up with one of their perfect ponies before you can say “giddy-up.”

-- Amelia Island is a laid-back northeast Florida destination with miles of rolling dunes and pristine seashore, and you can explore it aboard a horse.
+Amelia Island is a laid-back northeast Florida destination with miles of rolling dunes and pristine seashore, and you can explore it aboard a horse.
 Amelia Island Horseback Riding, Happy Trail Walking Horses, and Kelly Seahorse Ranch are a few of your options.

-- In Bradenton, close to Anna Maria Island, you can try horse-surfing.
+In Bradenton, close to Anna Maria Island, you can try horse-surfing.
 The adventure features a ride on the beach and swimming the horses in addition to the aforementioned surfing, which is really just trying to stand up on your horse’s back in the water.
-It’s fun and wacky, but be forewarned, the beach is a very small section of sand on Palma Sola Bay, which is right next to a highway.
+It’s fun and wacky, but be forewarned, the beach is a small section of sand on Palma Sola Bay, not one of Florida's typical, generous beaches by the ocean.

-If you can bring your own horse you can go horseback riding on the beach here, too:
+If you can bring your own horse you can go horseback riding on the beach in these locations, too.

 Insider’s tip: When riding – even if your horse is very quiet and sweet – it’s advisable to wear a helmet.
 Always wear close-toed shoes.
 A shoe or a boot with a small heel is good idea, too, so your foot can’t slip through the stirrup.